prettore/Discovering-Anglova/README.md

 ## Acknowledgments

-- The authors would like to thank The National Council for Scientific and Technological Development – CNPq and Bundeswehr (BAAINBw and WTD 81).
+- The authors would like to thank the National Council for Scientific and Technological Development â€“ CNPq and Bundeswehr (BAAINBw and WTD 81) for supporting this research.